mezzio/mezzio/doc/book/features/application.md

-We [discuss routing vs piping elsewhere](router/piping.md); routing is the act of dynamically matching an incoming request against criteria, and it is one of the primary features of zend-expressive.
+We [discuss routing vs piping elsewhere](router/piping.md); routing is the act of dynamically matching an incoming request against criteria, and it is one of the primary features of mezzio.

 Regardless of which [router implementation](router/interface.md) you use, you can use the following methods to provide routable middleware: